vitayushchyk/test_task_Apex_Tech_Fin/project/README.md

 ## Usage

 1. **Run the backtester**:
-    Use `main.py` to execute all strategies:
+    Use `main.py` to execute all strategies.
+Before running, ensure that the `PYTHONPATH` environment variable is set to the root directory of the project.

+    ### Example:
     ```bash
+    export PYTHONPATH=/path/to/your/project
-    python main.py
+    python3 main.py
     ```
+    Replace `/path/to/your/project` with the absolute path to the root of the project where `main.py` is located.